-Most funds that go into 401(k) plan accounts are tax deferred.
+Most funds that go into 401(k) plan accounts are tax-deferred.
 This means that the funds are not subject to income tax when they are contributed.
-This is accomplished by way of a tax free contribution from an employer or a tax free withholding from employee wages.
-For others, it may be a tax deductible contribution.
+This is accomplished by way of a tax-free contribution from an employer or a tax-free withholding from employee wages.
+For others, it may be a tax-deductible contribution.

 Because of this, the funds are subject to income tax when withdrawn.
 If the owner is under 59 1/2 (or not disabled), the funds may also be subject to a 10 percent early distribution tax.

 Newer 401(k) plans also allow for Roth contributions.
 These contributions have already been taxed before they are contributed to the account.
 Thus, they are not subject to income tax when withdrawn.
-The earnings inside the account also escape income tax on withdraw if the owner had a Roth account for a certain period of time.
+The earnings inside the account also escape income tax on withdrawal if the owner had a Roth account for a certain period of time.
 There is generally no 10 percent early withdrawal tax for Roth contributions.

 The IRS’s Levy & 410(k) Plan Accounts

 With this background, this brings us to the IRS’s collection question.
 The IRS has broad authority to levy on property owned by a taxpayer to satisfy unpaid taxes.
 This includes 401(k) accounts.

 The IRS’s levy powers are set out in Sec.
 6334.
 This Code section provides several types of property that are exempt from levy.
 After the list is the general rule that no other property is exempt.